dimitrskpl/promis-spatial-bias-mitigation/README.md

 ## Data Source and Download Information

-The following datasets have been downloaded from their respective sources and stored in the data/datasets/ directory for reproducibility.
+The following datasets have been downloaded from their respective sources compressed into a single archive located at `data/datasets/datasets.zip` for reproducibility.
 Below are the details for each file:

 * CRIME Dataset
     * Source: [Crime Data from 2010 to 2019](<https://data.lacity.org/Public-Safety/Crime-Data-from-2010-to-2019/63jg-8b9z>)